Website Mi'kmaw Native Friendship Centre

 Curious with a learner’s mindset.

 Committed to achieving social change – where everyone is able to participate, and no one is left behind.

-To apply, please submit a cover letter and resume as a single PDF document, in addition to a portfolio.
-We define a portfolio broadly, as a document that tells a short story of your work experience, design or otherwise.
+To apply, please submit a cover letter and resume as a single PDF document to: email@example.com

 Within your application, please indicate clearly if you identify as Indigenous, African Nova Scotian, or Nova Scotian with African Ancestry.
 We’d also love to hear if you have existing community relationships in Halifax’s North End.